Solar eclipse of July 11, 2010: Observations

 Total eclipse began 750 km southeast of Tonga at approximately 18:15 UTC and reached Easter Island by 20:11 UTC.
 The global sky photography project The World At Night stationed photographers throughout the eclipse's visibility track.
 Eclipse chasers photographed the event on board a chartered airplane, cruise ships, numerous Pacific islands, and in Argentina's Patagonia region.
-Totality was observed for four minutes and 41 seconds (4:41) on Easter Island, where it was observed for the first time in 1,400 years.
+Totality was observed for four minutes and 41 seconds (4:41; 281 seconds) on Easter Island, where it was observed for the first time in 1,400 years.
 Approximately 4,000 observers visited Easter Island for this eclipse, including tourists, scientists, photographers, filmmakers and journalists, prompting an increase in security at its important moai archeological sites.
 The eclipse occurred at the same time that the final game of the 2010 FIFA World Cup was being played in South Africa, and many soccer fans in Tahiti watched the match instead of observing the partial eclipse with a high percentage of obscuring the Sun by over 98%.
-The path of totality of this eclipse barely missed some significant inhabited islands, including passing just about 20 km south of the southern end of Tahiti.
+The path of totality of this eclipse barely missed some significant inhabited islands of French Polynesia, including passing just about 20 km south of the southern end of Tahiti.

 This eclipse was the first one to happen over French Polynesia in 350 years.
 An estimated 5,000 tourists visited various islands in the archipelago to observe the event.
 Nearly 120,000 pairs of special glasses were distributed for observers.
 Eclipse chasers were also able to observe the eclipse at El Calafate, near the southern tip of Argentina, before the sun set just two minutes later.

 Several hours after the eclipse was observed in continental Chile, a magnitude 6.2 earthquake struck in the Antofagasta Region.
 There were no major injuries or damage in the nearby cities of Calama, Chile and San Pedro de Atacama.